 Dr. House received his medical degree from Harvard Medical School, and his surgical training at The Johns Hopkins Medical Institutions.
 He completed fellowship training in surgical oncology and hepatopancreatobiliary surgery at Memorial Sloan-Kettering Cancer Center where he served as the Chief Administrative Fellow for the Department of Surgery.
 Dr. House joined the surgical faculty at Indiana University School of Medicine in 2008.
 His clinical interests are focused on surgical oncology including the management of primary and secondary hepatic neoplasms, bile duct tumors, benign and malignant diseases of the pancreas, gastric cancer, and sarcoma.
-He is a principal or co-investigator of eight clinical studies and trials at Indiana University School of Medicine, and is co-director of the Indiana University Health Pancreatic Cancer Program.
+He is a principal or co-investigator of eight clinical studies and trials at Indiana University School of Medicine, and is Chief of the Division of Surgical Oncology within The Department of Surgery.

 Dr. House has received several teaching awards from the IU School of Medicine that include a Trustees Teaching Award and Inspirational Educator.
 He is a council member for the Indiana University School of Medicine CTSI Biorepository and is an associate member of the Molecular and Environmental Carcinogenesis Program of the Melvin and Bren Simon Cancer Center.
 He is a Committee Chair for the Americas Hepatopancreatobiliary Association and the Society for Surgery of the Alimentary Tract.
 He serves on the editorial board for Annal of Surgery, Annals of Surgical Oncology, and Journal of Gastrointestinal Surgery.